 Painting of George Washington by Rembrandt Peale ‘Ballade on the Man Who Could Have Killed George Washington’ by Ron L. Hodges The Society February 19, 2018 Culture, Poetry, Short Stories 8 Comments “But it was not pleasant to fire at the back of an unoffending individual…so I let him alone.” —Major Patrick Ferguson, British Expeditionary Force What if it had been a different man Scouting along the Brandywine that day Near Chad’s Ford, where the fleet-flowing creek ran Wide through the wooded hills and blocked the way?
 If a lesser man had discerned the neigh Of approaching horses, would he have erred As the Captain did, or gunned down the prey?
 Oh, thank fortune for the shot never heard!
 Creeping among densely-packed trees, the plan Was to gather where the rebel lines lay.
 A gift came soon after the search began: Two officers served as on gilded tray, One on a black mount, in Hussar array; A few steps behind, the other attired In blue and buff, riding a white-faced bay.
 Oh, thank fortune for the shot never heard!
 This sharpshooter born from a Scottish clan Could have bathed both men in a leaden spray, But, in him, honorable thoughts foreran, So, as he aimed, an inner voice said, “Nay,” And he allowed those men to ride away.
 How much would our history have altered If from conscience he had chosen to stray?
 Oh, thank fortune for the shot never heard!
 This land would be quite different today If Captain Ferguson’s soul had not stirred, For one of the men his convictions spared Birthed this nation from colonial clay.
 Oh, thank Heaven for the shot never heard!
 Ron L. Hodges is an English teacher and poet who lives in Orange County, California.
 His works have appeared in The Road Not Taken, Ancient Paths, Calvary Cross, and The Society of Classical Poets Journal 2015 and 2016.
 He won the Society’s prestigious Annual Poetry Competition in 2016.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 8 Responses Fr.
 Richard Libby February 19, 2018 What a wonderful reminder of the value of poetry!
 Mr. Hodges’ poem teaches history, yes, but also teaches an important lesson about honor and integrity.
 Reply Joe Tessitore February 19, 2018 Great poem!
 I didn’t know anything about this – an excellent lesson in history as well!
 What ever became of Captain Ferguson?
 Believe it or not, I just heard on the news that a lock of George Washington’s hair has been found pressed in a book!
 How timely is that?
 Reply Monty February 19, 2018 If it’s a true story, Ron, it’s a remarkable one; given that this was in an era when soldiers could kill with impunity . . fearless of any judicial consequences.
 True or not, the poem is exquisitely worded; pleasingly descriptive (‘creek blocking the way’, etc); and the phrasing has a delightfully-ancient feel to it.
 It doubtless displays an extensive vocabulary on your behalf.
 But, for me, above all is the truly imaginative angle from which you approached the story; which is simply encapsulated in the very first line.
 How different the land (and history) would’ve been ‘if it’d been a different man that day’.
 Reply Monty February 19, 2018 I feel duty-bound to mention a slight anomaly: In the foreword, Mr Ferguson is referred to as a Major: but in the poem, a Captain.
 Seemingly trivial, I agree, but it was enough to throw me slightly off-target when – with Major Ferguson in mind – I reached the word Captain in Line 7; and proceeded to think that was someone other than Mr Ferguson.
 Indeed, it wasn’t till I reached the words Captain Ferguson in Line 26, that I was assured it was the same person . . . after which I was able to re-read the poem with ease, and was hence able to absorb how wonderfully crafted it is.
 It’s not difficult to see why you won an SCP Competition . . .
 Reply Ron February 19, 2018 Thanks for the gracious feedback.
 The discrepancy is a matter of ranking when the event occurred and what he achieved later.
 The foreward is him recalling the event after he had been promoted.
 Leo Yankevich February 20, 2018 Bravo!
 Reply Monty February 22, 2018 Cheers for the explanation, Ron.
 As much as it now makes perfect sense; I’m sure I would never have worked it out for myself.
 But then, I don’t think any reader(s) could reasonably be expected to gather that fact for themselves; as exemplified in Mr Tessitore’s comment above: “Whatever became of Captain Ferguson?” (‘though we now know it to be Major Ferguson).
 I truly hope that such a minor quirk doesn’t distract future readers from this masterpiece.
 Reply David Hollywood February 22, 2018 Informative and marvelously written.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.